Welcome To Our Timeless Coastal Home!

 My Paint Color Palette

 The house interior has a predominantly neutral color palette with crisp white walls and warm tones of blue-gray, sand, cream, and ivory.
 We used Benjamin Moore’s Silver Cloud for the kitchen, living room, laundry room walls and hallways on the main floor.
+If you have white kitchen cabinets and are looking for the ideal wall color, see our guide here.

 Silver Cloud is a light, warm, sandy gray with a brick undertone.
 It is a perfect paint color for a living room.
 We used this in our living room, kitchen and hallways.
 Love it!
 Pair it with white trim and coordinate deeper tones for contrast.